pombredanne/binlog/README.rst

 ======

 Multiple writer/reader binary log.
-Each writer can append messages to the log and the writers can read them sequencially.
+Each writer can append messages to the log and the readers can read them sequencially.
+Each reader is independent.

 +-----------------+--------------------------------------------------------------------------+-------------------------------------------------------------------------------------+
 |                 |                          **Tests**                                       |                                     **Coverage**                                    |